- The Washington Times - Friday, November 14, 2025

 “Christianity is facing an existential threat in Nigeria.
 Thousands of Christians are being killed.
 Radical Islamists are responsible for this mass slaughter,” Mr. Trump stated.

-Nigeria has about 200 ethnic groups that practice Christianity, Islam and traditional religions.
+Nigeria has about 200 ethnic groups that practice Christianity, Islam and other traditional religions.
 Recent violence has come from ethnic divisions or conflict over scarce resources.

 Mr. Trump said he instructed the Pentagon to prepare for possible military action, noting that “if we attack, it will be fast, vicious, and sweet, just like the terrorist thugs attack our CHERISHED Christians!”

-In China, dozens of pastors and believers recently were arrested by authorities under the officially atheist communist government.
+In China, dozens of pastors and believers recently were arrested under the officially atheist communist government.

-They include Hak Ja Han Moon, the 82-year-old co-founder and spiritual head of the Family Federation for World Peace and Unification who is in failing health and is being held on what appear to be politically motivated financial charges.
+They include Hak Ja Han Moon, the 82-year-old co-founder and spiritual head of the Family Federation for World Peace and Unification, who is in failing health and is being held on what appear to be politically motivated financial charges.

 The federation, formerly known as the Unification Church, owns multiple businesses, including The Washington Times.